donderom/donderom.github.io/content/posts/the-arrival-of-string-interpolation-in-scala.md

 ```scala
 StringContext("x is ", "").s(x)
 ```
-First of all, it explains why using string interpolation is safe, as demonstrated in the previous section where passing a nonexistent variable as a parameter for a method call leads to a `not found: value [nonexistent variable here]` error.
+First of all, it explains why using string interpolation is safe, as demonstrated in the previous section, where passing a nonexistent variable as a parameter for a method call leads to a `not found: value [nonexistent variable here]` error.
 Secondly, it allows us to define our own string interpolators, potentially reusing the existing ones.

-Let's create our own string interpolator similar to the `s` interpolator with debug information added to the resulting string:
+Let's create our own string interpolator, similar to the `s` interpolator, but with debug information added to the resulting string:

 ```scala
 import java.util.Date